 Students enter the program as a cohort, taking classes together and completing the program as a group.
 Typically, a cohort numbers about 25 students, from which student teams are formed.
 Students participate in classes one day per week, approximately 6-7 hours per day during regular CONUS duty hours.

 The EMBA program starts with a required one-week residency session at the NPS campus in Monterey, CA prior to the first quarter of classes.
 This week includes an orientation and a graduate-level course on management of teams.
 A second week of resident instruction will be scheduled during the second year of the program.
 Other than these two visits to NPS in Monterey, students complete all instruction from their home locations.
-Periodically, instructors may travel to meet with students in geographic areas with larger concentrations of students.

 Students will receive instruction via online educational software tailored for distance learning.
 EMBA online classes will be synchronous, with faculty teaching every session in real time.